 The world can be a harsh and judgmental place, and because of this, many people feel pressured to keep their emotions in check in and show a tough exterior.
-There can be many reasons why some people make it a habit to bottle up their emotions; it might be societal pressure to present yourself a certain way, you might feel like you have to be “the rock” of your family or friend group, or maybe opening up yourself in the past has led to you being hurt.
-No matter what the reason for it may be, suppressing your feelings can damage your relationships with others and have some serious consequences both physically and mentally.
+There can be many reasons why some people turn to bottling up their emotions.
+It might be societal pressure to present yourself a certain way or to be “the rock” of your family or friend group.
+Or maybe opening up yourself in the past has led to you being hurt.
+No matter what the reason, suppressing your feelings can damage your relationships with others and have some serious consequences both physically and mentally.
 Your pent-up feelings can manifest themselves in escapist behavior (like excessive drinking), physical and mental illnesses, and can potentially even shorten your lifespan.
 Studies have even shown that bottling up your emotions can lead to increased risk of developing heart disease and certain forms of cancer.
+And according to a 2012 study of 243 centenarians, openly expressing emotions is key to longevity.
 So, how do you know if it’s about time you try letting yourself be a little more emotional every now and then?
-Here are five warning signs to be on the lookout for:

 1. Most people would describe you as “calm.”
 If you’re upset, you don’t make a scene.
 If you’re sad, you don’t cry in public.
 People who bottle up their emotions usually go to great lengths to ensure that no matter what they may be feeling or going through, they keep their composure.
 It might be pleasant for those around you, who might even admire your ability to keep your cool in any situation and what could easily come off as politeness, but it might actually be a result of you just trying very hard to restrain yourself and your feelings.